jorge-armando-navarro-flores/chat_with_your_docs/README.md

 ---

-To install the Chat With PDF App, please follow these steps:
+To install the Chat With Your Docs App, please follow these steps:

 1. Download [Ollama library](https://github.com/jmorganca/ollama)
    ```